virgili0/Virgilio/Topics/python-fundamentals.md

 _It's a waste of time and energy, and it just creates confusion._

-Not to mention that while a Python is the undisputed king of scientific computing in general, and **it is not acceptable that a Data Scientist does not know it**, R is not as widespread and used does not have the same support that Python has and its amount of useful libraries.
+Not to mention that while Python is the undisputed king of scientific computing in general, and **it is not acceptable that a Data Scientist does not know it**, R is not as widespread or widely used and it does not have the same support that Python has and also due to the large cache of useful libraries.

 What does this mean? that R is useless?
 Certainly not!